About the Course

 We only work with the very best

-Our training courses are written and managed by hospitality professionals with many years experience in their field.
+Our training courses, including this Introduction to Coffee course, are written and managed by hospitality professionals with many years experience in their field.
 You will be learning from the best and you will come away from your training inspired by mentors who understand your aspirations and requirements.

-If you are responsible for training a large number of staff, you may also be interested in our group training portal www.thetrainingterminal.co.
-Our well established system allows you to easily track and record who has received and completed the training, while reducing the need for administration and paperwork.
+If you are responsible for training a large number of staff, you may also be interested in our group training portal www.thetrainingterminal.com.
+Our well established system allows you to easily track and record who has received and completed the training.
+Furthermore, while reducing the need for administration and paperwork.